 When will a court make an AVO in New South Wales?

 There are two types of AVO in New South Wales: Apprehended Domestic Violence Orders and Apprehended Personal Violence Orders.

 Court ordered Apprehended Domestic Violence Orders

-A court is to make an ADVO if it is satisfied that the person seeking protection has, or has had, a domestic relationship with the defendant and fears the defendant will commit domestic violence.
+A court is to make an ADVO if it is satisfied that the person seeking protection has, or had, a domestic relationship with the defendant and fears that the person will commit domestic violence against them.
 In some circumstances, there is no need to prove that the person actually fears for their safety.
-This includes situations when the protected person is a child under 16 years of age.
+This includes situations when the protected person is a child under 16.

 There are a number of factors the court will take into account when determining whether to make an ADVO.
 This includes the affect the order may have on any children involved, any hardship that may be caused to the protected person and their children, and the accommodation needs of the relevant parties.